Sally strengthens to hurricane, threatens U.S. Gulf coast as 'rainmaker'

 The second storm in less than a month to threaten the region, Sally was headed toward a slow-motion landfall that could dump damaging rains on the U.S. Gulf Coast.
 Residents from Louisiana to Florida were told to also expect storm surge and high winds.

 Sally is the 18th named storm in the Atlantic this year and will be the eighth of tropical storm or hurricane strength to hit the United States - something “very rare if not a record” said Dan Kottlowski, senior meteorologist at AccuWeather.
-Accurate data on historic tropical storms can be elusive.
+He added that accurate data on historic tropical storms can be elusive.

 “We are going to bear the brunt of this storm,” Mississippi Governor Tate Reeves told residents on Monday, warning that rainfall along the coast could exceed 20 inches (50.8 cm).